 January 12-16, 2018

 The Association of Performing Arts Professionals (APAP) presents the world's premier gathering of more than 3600 performing arts professionals, and its 61st annual members conference, APAP|NYC 2018, in New York City at the New York Hilton Midtown and Sheraton New York Times Square.
 APAP|NYC features more than 1000 world-class artist showcases held around the city, an EXPO Hall boasting nearly 400 booths, dozens of professional development sessions, A-list keynote speakers, and pre-conference forums, many of which are free and open to the public.

 January 14, 2018

-In its 15th year, globalFEST will once again feature a dozen global music artists at NYC’s iconic Webster Hall.
-Designed to showcase striking, unexpected, and groundbreaking sounds from tour-ready artists from across the global scene, globalFEST’s January festival is one of several initiatives—from the globalFEST (gF) Touring Fund and a gF-branded North American tour, to yearly stages at high-profile events like Bonnaroo and SXSW—the fast-growing organization undertakes to support its mission of bringing more global music to more venues and audiences around the U.S. and Canada.
+In its 15th year, globalFEST will once again feature a dozen global music artists on three stages in one night.
+Designed to showcase striking, unexpected, and groundbreaking sounds from tour-ready artists from across the globe, globalFEST’s January festival is one of several initiatives—from the globalFEST (gF) Touring Fund and a gF-branded North American tour, to yearly stages at high-profile events like Bonnaroo and SXSW—the organization undertakes to support its mission of pushing global music to the center of the performing arts field.